afrind/partial-post-replay/draft-frindell-httpbis-partial-post-replay.md

 when, and only when, they appear in all capitals, as shown here.

-# Partial Post Replay
+# Partial POST Replay

-Partial post replay is a mechanism a draining or restarting server can use in conjunction with a cooperating intermediary to hand-off partially transferred entity bodies to another server instance.
+This section describes the Partial POST Replay mechanism for handing off a request with a partially transferred entity body to another server instance.

 ## Response Message